 He was in the general practice of law from 2000 to 2015 working with his father at Houck & Gingrich Law Offices; he was elected in 2009 to serve a six-year term as Magisterial District Judge beginning January 2010.
 He is married to Shauna (Parchey) Gingrich.
 They have two daughters.

 Historically, the responsibility for court administration and management of the departments within the judicial branch of government has rested with the President Judge.
 In 1975, the Pennsylvania Supreme Court established the minimum duties and responsibilities of district court administrators statewide.

 Melissa Fultz has served as District Court Administrator since December 2002.
-She has over 20 years of legal and administrative experience and served as Deputy Court Administrator for the previous seven years.
+She has over 20 years of legal and administrative experience and served as Deputy Court Administrator previously to becoming District Court Administrator.